imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-that-you-are-being-robbed.md

 If you dream that you are the one stealing, it may indicate an emotional deficiency or dissatisfaction with how others value you.
 This dream could reflect feelings of envy or the perception that you need something you don’t have.
 Stealing and being caught or chased might symbolize that you are making poor decisions or dealing with feelings of guilt and regret.

 This article is for informational purposes only.
-At Dream Insights, we are not qualified to make diagnoses or recommend treatments.
+At AnalyzeMyDream, we are not qualified to make diagnoses or recommend treatments.
 We invite you to consult a psychologist for personalized advice.

 ### Bibliography